lea

 Faculty

-During my Ph.D., I focused on the robustness of neural networks and the security of speech-based systems.
-I received my Ph.D. in 2021 from Ruhr University Bochum, where I was advised by Prof. Dr.-Ing.
+During my Ph.D., I was advised by Prof. Dr.-Ing.
 Dorothea Kolossa at the Cognitive Signal Processing group at Ruhr University Bochum (RUB), Germany.
-I received two scholarships from UbiCrypt (DFG Research Training Group) and CASA (DFG Cluster of Excellence).
+I also received two scholarships from UbiCrypt (DFG Research Training Group) and CASA (DFG Cluster of Excellence).

 July 2020